One way to give ourselves a boost of happiness is to work on something creative.

-- HALified – the feeling of dread created when your smart-phone, smart-speaker, or other device lights up, speaks, or takes actions unprompted.
+- HALified – the feeling of dread created when your smartphone, smart-speaker, or other device lights up, speaks, or takes action unprompted.

 - Starlucks: the joy of walking into a coffee shop and discovering that you’re the only person in line.

 - Litaddled: the feeling of frustration created when someone asks you what you’ve been reading lately, and you can’t remember a single title.

 I had so much fun coming up with these words.

 What neologisms can you dream up?
 And do you have other suggestions for ways to get a quick boost of creativity?